 Those students who feel they have a situation which fits the description of “extreme extenuating circumstances” must complete the Appeal for Early Participation in Commencement Form and submit a hard copy of the form, with ALL supporting documentation to:

 Attention: Commencement Appeals Committee

 Please note, all information to be considered must be included with this form at the time of submission, as this form can only be submitted once, and all decisions are final.

-Appeals for Spring 2017 are accepted between Mar.
-1, 2017 - Apr.
+Appeals for Winter 2017 will be accepted between Oct.
+2, 2017 - Nov.
 3, 2017 only.
 All appeals are evaluated on a case by case basis, by the Commencement Appeals Committee.
 Students are typically notified regarding an appeal decision within three weeks of submitting the appeal.